Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 #### Prerequisites

-- At least one attribute group is created, see [Create an attribute group](#create-an-attribute-group).
+- At least one attribute group has been created, see [Create an attribute group](#create-an-attribute-group).
-- At least two attributes are added to the attribute group, see [Add attributes to a group](#add-attributes-to-a-group).
+- At least two attributes have been added to the attribute group, see [Add attributes to a group](#add-attributes-to-a-group).

 #### Procedure
 *DataHub > Settings > Tab ATTRIBUTE GROUPS*